 You likely check in with clients when you have an update or when you need their input.
 But what about the rest of the time?
 If you looked through your client list today, could you identify some that have experienced long periods of silence from you?

-LP-AttorneyClientRelationship-600x200-BodyImage-2 Taking on more business is great for your bottom line, but not when you spread yourself too thin and your clients pay the price.
+Taking on more business is great for your bottom line, but not when you spread yourself too thin, and your clients pay the price.
 An overloaded schedule works against your ability to serve each client thoughtfully and completely.
+Below are a few ways you can free up more time to focus on client service:

-A full-featured time tracking system can help you here.
-When you track time by task, you get an improved sense of how long different actions take to complete.
-Watch that data over time and you may learn that you've been consistently underestimating your commitments.
+Invest in a full-featured time tracking system.
+Tracking time by task improves your sense of how long different actions take to complete.
+Watch that data over time, and you may learn that you've been consistently underestimating your commitments.

-You may have had the experience of not being heard by a service provider.
+You may have experienced not being heard by a service provider.
 If so, you know it's incredibly frustrating.
-It feels as though your provider is just working on autopilot, without regard for your needs.
+It feels as though your provider is just working on autopilot without regard for your needs.

-For any lawyer-client interview, get in the habit of asking detailed questions, probing with follow-up questions, and taking notes in their client file.
+For any lawyer-client interview, ask detailed questions, probe with follow-up questions, and take notes in their client file.
 You need to know what motivates them and their primary concerns.
 Armed with that information, you can interact with them on their terms and give them more appropriate legal advice.

 As the adage goes, it's better to under-promise and over-deliver.
 Over-promising only invites disappointment.

-Your invoices are an important form of communication with your clients.
-They document the work you've done, how long it took, and what it costs.
-Like it or not, clients use that information to assess your value.
-They'll either conclude that it's money well spent or they'll feel buyer's remorse.
+Your invoices are an important way to communicate with your clients since they document your work, how long it took, and what it costs.
+Whether you like it or not, clients will use that information to assess your value and either conclude that it's money well spent or feel buyer's remorse.

-The good news is, you can influence the emotional impact of your invoices.
+The good news is that you can influence the emotional impact of your legal invoices.
 Clear, detailed task descriptions show value and build trust.
-A consistent invoicing schedule demonstrates professionalism and online payment options show that you value your client's time.
+A consistent invoicing schedule demonstrates professionalism, and online payment options show that you value your client's time.

 You can easily incorporate those features into your billing system with technology.
-As an example, LawPay digitizes and integrates time- and expense-tracking, customer payments, and accounts reconciliation.
-Customer invoices are created directly from a time record, which streamlines invoicing and makes it easier to bill on a regular schedule.
+Legal billing software digitizes and integrates time and expense tracking, customer payments, and accounts reconciliation.
+With an all-in-one payment solution, customer invoices are created directly from a time record, which streamlines invoicing and makes it easier to bill on a regular schedule.

-Take an interest in your clients as human beings.
-Often, you can learn a lot about a client's goals for the case by looking beyond the case itself.
-Learn more about their lives outside of their legal issues.
+Gain deeper insights into a client's objectives by understanding their personal life and circumstances beyond the legal case.
 Chances are, you'll gather some details that are directly or indirectly relevant.
 At a minimum, you'll better understand their situation and needs.

 Future references to any personal information you gather also foster trust and good feelings—especially if it's unrelated to the case.
 Asking how your client's daughter managed her first week of college, for example, shows that you listen.
 It also demonstrates that you view your client as an individual, rather than a case to be won.

-The efforts you direct toward improving the quality of your client relationships will be rewarded in the form of satisfied customers, more positive reviews, and an increase in referral business.
-You'll also insulate yourself from inadvertent ethics violations involving neglect and lack of communication.
+The efforts you direct toward improving the quality of your client relationships will be rewarded in the form of satisfied clients, more positive reviews, and an increase in referral business.
+You'll also prevent inadvertent ethics violations involving neglect and lack of communication.